PanzerKunst/redesigned-cruited.com-frontend/document-web-service/SSL.markdown

 Certificates which will expire in 30 days or less can be renewed.

-1. Free port 80 temporarily: `$ sudo service nginx stop`
+1. Navigate to the LetsEncrypt root: `$ cd ~/letsencrypt`
-2. Execute the renew command in test mode: `$ ./letsencrypt-auto renew --dry-run`
+2. Free port 80 temporarily: `$ sudo service nginx stop`
-3. If the test command is successful, execute it in real mode: `$ ./letsencrypt-auto renew`
+3. Execute the renew command: `$ ./letsencrypt-auto renew`
 4. Restart Nginx: `$ sudo service nginx start`